 We initiated an open-label, dose-finding Phase 1b/2 clinical trial in adolescent STGD1 patients in mid-2020 in Australia and Taiwan.
 The study design includes two portions: Phase 1b and Phase 2.
 We have completed the Phase 1b portion of this study in 11 adolescent STGD1 patients which has extended into a two-year, Phase 2 study with 13 adolescent STGD1 patients in Australia and Taiwan.
 The expected enrollment of this study was 10 patients.
-As of the date of this prospectus, data is available for the 11 patients who have completed the Phase 1b portion and for all 13 patients who have received at least 6 months of treatment and completed the scheduled assessments at the first 6 month interval.
+As of the date of this prospectus, data is available for the 11 patients who have completed the Phase 1b portion and for 11 of the 13 patients who have received 6 months of treatment and completed the scheduled assessments at the first 6 month interval.

 The Phase 1b portion is a dose-finding study designed to determine the optimal dose of LBS-008 and to evaluate safety, tolerability, PK and PD in adolescent STGD1 patients for a treatment period of 2 cycles of 14-day daily dosing of LBS-008 (28 days of daily treatment) and a 14-day follow-up period.
 The Phase 2 portion consists of a 2-year treatment period with a follow-up period of one month.
 In the Phase 2 portion of the study, in addition to monitoring the safety and tolerability, we aimed to monitor PK and PD biomarkers (RBP4 and retinol) and the effects of treatment using various retinal imaging modalities (including DDAF, QDAF, SD-OCT, and microperimetry), change in BCVA, and the relationship between the change in RBP4 levels and rate of lesion growth.
-Furthermore, a Safety Review Committee, or SRC, and an independent Data and Safety Monitoring Board, or DSMB, were formed to monitor the Phase 1b portion of this study to evaluate all the safety, toxicity, and dose response data and provide recommendations for the appropriate dose to be used for Phase 2.
-The DSMB will continue to monitor the safety and efficacy trends throughout the Phase 2 study.
-Interim data read-outs will be captured at Months 12, 15, 18 and 21, and a final data read-out will be captured at Month 24.
+Furthermore, a Safety Review Committee, or SRC, and an independent Data and Safety Monitoring Committee, or DSMC, were formed to monitor the Phase 1b portion of this study to evaluate all the safety, toxicity, and dose response data and provide recommendations for the appropriate dose to be used for Phase 2.
+The DSMC will continue to monitor the safety and efficacy trends throughout the Phase 2 study.
+Interim data read-outs will be captured every 6 months.